Requirements & Credit Information

 Statistics

-Recommended course sequence to prepare for exam: Geometry; Algebra 2; PreCalculus, Probability & Statistics
+Recommended course sequence to prepare for the exam: Geometry; Algebra 2; PreCalculus, Probability & Statistics

 Additional expectations, if any, to prepare for exam: Students should have familiarity with the statistical capabilities of a graphing calculator.
 The material for the AP Exam in statistics is usually covered in a year-long course.
 Since the HHS course is a semester course, students should be prepared to study some material independently.
 Students are encouraged to do their own test preparation and are welcome to come to the Math Resource Center if they would like additional help.